eerii/fresa/docs/getting_started/building.md

 **rendering libraries**

 Despite incorporating its own renderer, some low level functions are required to create and manage a cross platform window, surface and input.
-For this purpose we use glfw3, along with glad2 for loading functions for both opengl and vulkan.
+For this purpose we use glfw3.
 We also use the vulkan memory allocator for managing memory inside the vulkan application and SPIRV-Cross for shader reflection.

 - [**glfw**](https://github.com/glfw/glfw) _[ZLIB]_: For window creation and input.
-- [**glad**](https://github.com/Dav1dde/glad/tree/glad2) _[MIT]_: For opengl and vulkan loading.
 - [**vma**](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) _[MIT]_: For vulkan memory management.
 - [**spirv-cross**](https://github.com/KhronosGroup/SPIRV-Cross) _[Apache 2.0]_: For converting spirv to glsl and reflecting shaders.